 The Medicine Trail Snowshoe Tour offers an authentic, peaceful way to enjoy the winter landscape of Whistler.
 With attentive guides, scenic trails, and the added charm of medicinal plant teas, it’s a well-rounded experience that balances education with tranquility.

-If you’re after a slow-paced, scenic walk with a touch of local history and herbal learning, this is a solid choice.
-Expect stunning views, friendly faces, and a chance to soak in the quiet beauty of a snowy forest—perfect for unwinding and reconnecting with nature.
+If you're after a slow-paced, scenic walk with a touch of local history and herbal learning, this is a solid choice.
+Expect stunning views, friendly faces, and a chance to soak in the quiet beauty of a snowy forest—great for unwinding and reconnecting with nature.

 Medicine Trail Snowshoe Tour